EigenCarbon/welcome/README.md

 ---

+## 🔗 Service–Verifier Architecture

+Eigen Carbon follows a modular Service–Verifier model.
+Each environmental service (e.g., BiodiversityService, CarbonService, WaterQualityService) attaches to the LandNFT, representing a specific parcel of land or ocean.
+These services are responsible for issuing credits, tokens, or attestations based on verifications.
+Each service maintains a panel of approved verifiers — either individuals, institutions, or decentralized oracles — who apply their own methodologies to assess the relevant claims.
+This design enables layered verification across multiple domains while ensuring that every credit is anchored to a verifiable piece of land through the NFT registry.

+---

+## 🧾 Open Verification Model

+Eigen Carbon is built around an open and extensible verification model.
+We recognize that different jurisdictions and stakeholders rely on varied forms of land title verification — from Torrens Title systems to anthropological or customary tenure and storytelling methods.
+Similarly, carbon verification can encompass a wide range of techniques including soil sampling, remote sensing, drone-based multispectral imaging, and third-party scientific audits.
+Our framework is designed to accommodate diverse approaches to crypto-economic security and validation, empowering local communities, scientists, landholders, and independent verifiers to participate on equal footing.
+This pluralism is central to Eigen Carbon’s mission: enabling a credible, inclusive, and transparent carbon market.

+---

 ## 🔒 Security & Transparency

 All contracts are upgradeable and audited.
 Coin burns are tracked publicly via on-chain data and IPFS.
 We offer optional KYC-based verifier onboarding.